theodorebje/aoc-2025/day-3/README.md

 #### Time it took me to solve (1)

-So, slight problem… I took a quick little break, and I might have – how do I put this? – forgotten to turn the stopwatch back on?
+So, slight problem… I took a quick little break, and I might have – how do I put this…? – forgotten to turn the stopwatch back on?
 I genuinely have no idea how long it took, so I am just going to round it to an hour and leave a nice footnote in the statistics.
 Let's hope I don't mess up with the stopwatch again in the future!